tobgu/pyrsistent/README.rst

 Pyrsistent is a number of persistent collections (by some referred to as functional data structures).
 Persistent in the sense that they are immutable.
-The collection types currently implemented are PVector (similar to a python list), PMap (similar to a python dict), PSet (similar to a python set) and PBag (similar to collections.Counter).

 All methods on a data structure that would normally mutate it instead return a new copy of the structure containing the requested updates.
 The original structure is left untouched.